-An important requirement introduced by the Pilot Regime regulation relates to the application of the "Market Abuse" Regulation (EU) No. 596/2014 ("MAR") to all DLT Financial Instruments traded on a DLT MTF or on a DLT SS.
+An important requirement introduced by the Pilot Regime regulation relates to the application of the Regulation (EU) No. 596/2014 (the "Market Abuse Regulation" or "MAR") to all DLT Financial Instruments traded on a DLT MTF or on a DLT SS.

-The issuers of instruments listed on "traditional" or DLT market infrastructures will accordingly be subject to the same rules in terms of market transparency and information that are provided for under the MAR.
+The issuers of instruments listed on "traditional" or DLT market infrastructures will accordingly be subject to the same rules in terms of market transparency and information.